lexicalunit/event-watch/README.md

 I would like to add the following features in future versions of event-watch.

-- Option to configure some events to display in-editor notifications.
+- Option to configure certain events to display in-editor notifications.
 - Detect "last event of the day" and display in-editor warning.
 - Time formatting options for `$tminus` besides [humanized durations](http://momentjs.com/docs/#/durations/humanize/).
 - More unit tests.
 Tests for every configuration option.
 Tests for tooltip and commands.
 - Add screenshots for things other than my Northbound/Southbound train example.
 - Refactor and unify creation of tooltip and status-bar label?
-- Support schedule data being provided by remote configuration file?
+- Support schedule data provided by remote configuration file?
 Or from a common dot file?